Thank you! Your submission has been received!

 Fair or not, people associate the quality of your writing with the quality of your thinking.

-When your messages are structured and thoughtful, people assume your leadership is, too.
-The good news?
-Writing is a skill—not a talent.
-It improves with practice.
+When your messages are structured and thoughtful, people assume your leadership is too.

-Frame Your Message
+Frame Every Message First

-Before you type a single word, answer these three questions:
+Strong writing starts before you touch the keyboard.
+Before you type a single word, answer three questions:

-1. What’s the purpose?
-(Am I trying to Inform, Correct, or Inspire?)
+1. What's the purpose?
+Am I trying to inform, correct, or inspire?

-2. Who’s the audience?
-(Staff, Parents, or the Public?)
+2. Who's the audience?
+Staff, parents, or the public?

 The Parent Memo Flow